 Can eBooks Satisfy?
 Creating Content for ICT-enabled Classrooms.
 Wayan Vota During the Human Development Network webinar, “eBooks & Affordable Access to Digital Content for Teachers, Health Care Workers & Agricultural Extension Agents in Southern Africa“, which looked at lessons from the IADP Affordable Access Initiative Partnership with African Universities, a sidebar conversation came about on the instant message board that was associated with the webinar.

-From this conversation came a very interesting question: eReaders will transform the developing world – in and outside the classroom.
+From this conversation came a very interesting question: What is the impact of open access resources for primary schools on the current educational content creation models?
+Now this question has many angles to it, but for the August Educational Technology Debate, let us focus on how low-cost ICT devices are transforming the creation and distribution of open content in the developing world.
+Will educational systems, and the stakeholders that support them, be able to adapt existing and new content onto these devices? eReaders will transform the developing world – in and outside the classroom.
 David Risher If Worldreader’s experience so far is any guide, e-readers are set to transform the developing world, both in – and outside the classroom.